benlue/newsql/README.md

     		"supportBigNumbers" : true,
     		"connectionLimit"   : 32
     	},
-        "queryLimit": 100,
         "autoConvert": true
     }

 where host is the database host and database is the database name. user and password are the database user name and password respectively. **newsql** will automatically turn on the connection pool for better performance.

-_queryLimit_ specifies how may data entries will be brought in memory to do object queries.
-If this number is set too low, your query may return only part of the results.
-The default value is set to 100.

 _autoConvert_ is a flag to instruct **newsql** if it should automatically convert a plain SQL table to be newsql enabled.
-If you don't want **newsql** to do that, you can set _autoConvert_ to false. _autoConvert_ is default true.
+If you don't want **newsql** to do that, you can set _autoConvert_ to false.
+However, by setting _autoConvert_ to false you'll not be able to save undefined properties to your existing tables (you can still save undefined properties to tables created by **newsql**). _autoConvert_ is default true.

 <a name="configPro""></a>
 ### Configure programmatically